-Just because your child doesn’t tell you he or she is being bullied doesn’t mean it’s not happening.
-In 2007 almost a third of middle and high schoolers reported that they’d been bullied at school.
-And those are the ones who admitted it.
-“It’s one of those silent issues,” Williams says.
-Many kids don’t speak up because they think that it will lead to more abuse, because they’re ashamed, and because of the powerful unwritten code against snitching.
+School Crime Supplement to the National Crime Victimization Survey, 28 percent of middle and high schoolers reported that they’d been bullied.
+According to a large 2007 survey “Bullying and peer victimization at school: Perceptual differences between students and school staff”, 49 percent of kids in grades 4 through 12 reported being bullied.
+And in both reports, those are the kids who admitted it.
+Many kids don’t speak up because they think it will lead to more abuse, because they’re ashamed, and because of the powerful unwritten code against snitching.

 If your child comes home with torn clothing; starts complaining about going to school; has unexplained bruises, cuts, and scratches; or seems depressed and socially isolated, these are signs of bullying.
 If you suspect bullying, keep talking with your child and go to the school for help and input.
 Talk with your child’s teacher, a school administrator, or a school counselor to notify them of any problems, ask if they’ve noticed any incidents, and work with them to deal with the problem sooner rather than later.

-Myth #2: Bullying always includes physical aggression
+Myth #2: Bullying is always physical

-• 18% reported being the subject of rumors
+- 36.3% were the subject of rumors

 Myth #3: The bully is always bigger

 Because bullying scenarios vary so widely, no single response can be prescribed.
-The complicated truth is that different situation — and different kids — call for different actions.
+The complicated truth is that different situations — and different kids — call for different actions.
 The key is thinking about these actions (and reactions) and discussing them with your child.

 The case against fighting back:

-• Tell an adult.
-Whether it’s a parent, teacher or a coach, your child should tell an authority figure who can make sure the bully faces consequences.
+- Tell an adult.
+Whether it’s a parent, teacher, or a coach, your child should tell an authority figure who can make sure the bully faces consequences.
 “Teach kids to inform an adult so that the bully will be restrained and face consequences,” he says.
 Ideally, if the rules of society are enforced against the bully, it should put an end to the behavior.
 “It’s a higher form of fighting back,” Mayer says.

 - Don’t react.
 Encourage your child not to cry, stop walking, or acknowledge the bully in any way.
 “This can be super-hard to teach kids, but it’s what works,” Mayer says.
 If your child responds, the bully will feed on it.
 By leaving the bully hanging, she or he will end up looking silly.

-• Consider the consequences.
+- Consider the consequences.
 Does your child’s school have a zero-tolerance policy?
 If so, your child could be punished (even suspended) for self-defense.
 This consequence might seem unfair to children and parents alike — and, depending on how it is implemented at your child’s school, may be something you should consider discussing with school administrators.

 The case for fighting back: